lsst-uk/obs_vista/README.md

 This code is a modification of the obs_necam "Any cam" template; https://github.com/jrmullaney/obs_necam

+The documenttation for this is at https://lsstcamdocs.readthedocs.io/en/latest/intro.html This documentation was developed during production of the obs package for the GOTO telescope.

 As a first pass we have simply replaced Necam with VISTA throughout.

 ## TODO